 6. Offer membership.

-A membership website is one that offers access to gated content for members.
+A membership website offers access to gated content for members.
 Membership blog sites can also grant access to a community forum or message board for fans to discuss your posts and interact with you.

-However, this guide would be incomplete if I didn’t mention an alternative membership service, Patreon.
+However, this guide would be incomplete if we didn’t mention an alternative membership service, Patreon.

-Patreon a platform that allows fans to sponsor creators on a monthly basis in exchange for exclusive membership content.
+Patreon a platform that allows fans to sponsor creators monthly in exchange for exclusive membership content.
 You can set membership tiers on your Patreon page with increasing perks for each tier, and place CTAs on your blog asking for support.

-Patreon handles the content gating, membership tiers, and payments for you, and takes a percentage fee from your recurring revenue.
+Patreon handles the content gating, membership tiers, and payments for you in exchange for a percentage fee from your recurring revenue.
 If you’re ok with the cost, Patreon is a lightweight alternative to building a membership site from scratch.